elisabetj/ass10/README.md

 # HBV202GAssignment10
-A very simple implementation of a stack for storinger integer numbers to be tested using JUnit4.
+A very simple implementation of a stack for storing integer numbers to be tested using JUnit4.

 This project is a Maven project, i.e. it uses the standard Maven project structure that your IDE hopefully understands when you `git clone` it.
 The provided Maven POM includes the JUnit4 dependency.
 ### Java Packages: